jazzband/Watson/README.md

 Remove a frame.

 ### config

 Get and set configuration options.

 If value is not provided, the content of the key is displayed.
 Else, the given value is set.

-You can edit the config file with an editor with the '--edit' option.
+You can edit the configuration file with an editor with the '--edit' option.

 ```
 $ watson config crick.token 7e329263e329